OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/overview.md

 These commands are used to run automated tests, in particular when running the full suite of tests.

-* [`WriteTimeSeriesPropertiesToFile`](WriteTimeSeriesPropertiesToFile/WriteTimeSeriesPropertiesToFile) - write time series properites to a file
+* [`WriteTimeSeriesPropertiesToFile`](WriteTimeSeriesPropertiesToFile/WriteTimeSeriesPropertiesToFile) - write time series properties to a file
 * [`CompareFiles`](CompareFiles/CompareFiles) - compare files to detect whether they are the same or different
 * [`CreateRegressionTestCommandFile`](CreateRegressionTestCommandFile/CreateRegressionTestCommandFile) - create a regression test suite command file
 * [`StartRegressionTestResultsReport`](StartRegressionTestResultsReport/StartRegressionTestResultsReport) - start the regression test results report file to record output of tests